ikalelol/ikalelol/README.md

 # Hello, I'm Mckale 👋

-## 🌐 IT Administrator 🌐
+## I an currently a 🌐 [IT Administrator](https://www.linkedin.com/in/ikale/) 🌐

-Welcome to my GitHub profile!
-I am an IT Administrator with a passion for implementing and managing robust IT systems and exploring innovative solutions for efficient workflows.
+with a passion for implementing and managing robust IT systems and exploring innovative solutions for efficient workflows.

 ---